Table & Shelf Styling, What To Buy

 How do I care for fine china?

-What's the biggest mistake people make when buying dinnerware?
+What is the biggest mistake people make when buying dinnerware?